BEFORE TAKING HITS,

 LUNGS

 Smoke irritates the lungs.
-People who smoke marijuana daily or near-daily may have a daily cough, bronchitis, mucus and wheezing.
-Marijuana smoke contains the same cancer-causing chemicals as tobacco smoke.
-Heavy marijuana smoking has been linked with tissue damage in the lungs, although we need more research to determine if this tissue damage increases the chances of developing lung cancer.
+People who smoke cannabis daily or near-daily may have a daily cough, bronchitis, mucus and wheezing.
+Cannabis smoke contains the same cancer-causing chemicals as tobacco smoke.
+Heavy cannabis smoking has been linked with tissue damage in the lungs, although we need more research to determine if this tissue damage increases the chances of developing lung cancer.

 A brain.